saikocat/sbt-fork-test-by-annotation-plugin/README.md

 A sbt plugin to provide curried function to filter test marked with specific annotations and fork them

 # Installation
-For sbt 0.13.6+ add sbt-assembly as a dependency in `project/plugins.sbt`:
+For sbt 0.13.6+ add sbt-assembly as a dependency in `project/plugins.sbt`.
+Once it is accepted in `sbt-plugin-releases`, we can skip the resolver portion

 ```
+resolvers += Resolver.url("ForkTestByAnnotationRepo", url("https://dl.bintray.com/saikocat/sbt-plugins/"))(Resolver.ivyStylePatterns)

 addSbtPlugin("com.saikocat" % "sbt-fork-test-by-annotation-plugin" % "0.1.0")
 ```

 # Usage
 In `build.sbt` or `Build.scala`